 Bird Watching tours Uganda – Best Uganda Birding Safaris and birding destinations in Uganda

-Bird watching tours in Uganda are relaxing.
-And the beauty of it is that it can be done anywhere; you can even watch birds from your hotel room.
+Bird watching tours in Uganda are relaxing and rewarding for all Bird lovers.
+And the beauty of it, is that, it can be done anywhere; you can even watch birds from your hotel room or as you even walk around the most common hotspots, we have selected for you.

 Uganda offers the enthusiastic birder a fantastic opportunity to watch some rare bird species.
 23 of the 24 Albertine rift endemics recorded, making Bwindi impenetrable national park – Africa’s number one birding spot.
 Today 1079 species have been recorded in this country beaming with nature and primates every day.